Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

 \subsubsection{A comparison with supervised methods}

-We compare our functional clustering procedure with two supervised models.
-These models are the following: first, we perform a MFPCA to extract features that explain $99\%$ of the variance within the data.
-Then, we fit a Gaussian Process Classifier (\texttt{GPC}) and a Random Forest Classifier (\texttt{Random Forest}) to the extracted features.
+We also compare our functional clustering procedure with two supervised approaches available in \cite{scikit-learn}, that are a Gaussian Process Classifier (\texttt{GPC}) and a Random Forest Classifier (\texttt{Random Forest}).
+See, for instance, \cite{3569} for the description of \texttt{GPC}.
+We first perform an MFPCA to extract features that explain $99\%$ of the variance for each component $X^{(p)}$ within the data.
+We then fit \texttt{GPC} and \texttt{Random Forest} to the extracted features.

-For each of the scenarios, we generate a sample of $N = 1000$ curves, considering them as the complete dataset.
-Then, we randomly sample $2/3$ of the dataset to build the training set and the remaining ones form the test set.
-The supervised models are trained on the training set and we predict the outcome on the test set.
-The ARI measure is finally computed using the true labels and the prediction.
-For the \texttt{fCUBT} method, we only consider the test set to learn the clusters.
-The ARI is computed as usual using the clusters found and the true labels.
-However, here, we only consider \texttt{fCUBT} to compete with supervised models when it retrieves the right number of clusters.
-We performed the simulations $500$ times, and the results are plotted in Figure \ref{fig:simu_comparison}.
-Between parenthesis, we have written the number of times \texttt{fCUBT} gets the right number of clusters over the $500$ simulations, and so the number of simulations we examine for the computation of the ARI.
-We point out that this retrieving percentage is a lot smaller than that in the previous section but it is due to the fact that here, we only considers a dataset of size $N = 330$ and not $N = 1000$ as before.
-We remark that our unsupervised method is as good as supervised ones when the true number of classes is found.
+For each scenario, we generate samples of $N = 1000$ curves.
+We then randomly sample $2/3$ of the $N$ curves to build the training subset and the remaining ones are gathered in the test subset.
+The supervised models are trained on the training subset, using the true value of $K$, and we predict the outcome on the test subset.
+The \ARI{} is finally computed using the true labels and the prediction.
+For the \texttt{fCUBT} method, we consider the training subset to learn the clusters.
+We next predict the outcome on the test subset considering it as a set of new observations, and using the procedure proposed in Section \ref{class_new_obs}.
+For comparison purposes, the \ARI{} for \texttt{fCUBT} is computed using only the replications where our approach detected the correct number of clusters $K$.
+We repeated the experiments $500$ times, and the results are plotted in Figure \ref{fig:simu_comparison_review}.
+We remark that our unsupervised method is as good as the supervised ones when the true number of clusters is correctly estimated.
+The good performance of \texttt{fCUBT} compared to \texttt{Random Forest} could be explained by the model-based construction of our approach, while the random forest is nonparametric.
+The good performance of \texttt{fCUBT} compared to \texttt{GPC}, especially in Scenario 1, is somehow more surprising.
+An additional simulation experiment where \texttt{fCUBT} is used directly on the test subset, is reported in the Supplementary Material.
+Our approach performs well in that case also.